 Essentially, you are climbing a rope, not a tree - although you use the tree to help you get up the rope.
 There are basically two categories of rope-climbing systems: SRT and DRT.
 SRT is Single Rope Technique and means any system where you tie the rope to something, eg your mate ties it to a high limb, or you throw it over a limb and tie it off to something solid on the ground (or the trunk, ensuring it won't slip upwards).
 Then you climb up the rope by whatever of various means and with whichever skills and bit of kit you might possess.
 Things to look up might be foot-locking, ascenders, friction hitch, and so on.

 DRT is Double Rope Technique.
 It still only uses one rope (!) but this time you throw the rope over a limb, attach it to yourself, and then pull yourself up with the trailing end.
 Essentially you are climbing the trailing side of the rope, but as you move up, so that side comes down.
 This means you have created a 2:1 pulley system over the limb, so it takes half the energy to pull, but you only advance half as far.
 That's a big advantage though.
 Unless you are a gibbon.
 The other advantage, and it's significant, is that when you get up high in the tree, you can untie the rope, throw it over a higher limb, tie-off again and keep climbing.
 (Though, obviously, have a system so that you cannot drop the rope on the ground (stranding you), and so that you cannot fall out of the tree (breaking you).
 This latter is easily achieved with a lanyard made from a climbing sling (ok but usually not dynamic) or a short (about 3m) length of rope.
-If you make one of these (illustrated), you can easily adjust the length of it so you are secure. the blue cord is a "prusik loop".
-The loop is made from 5mm climbing cord joined with a Double Fisherman's knot.
-The ends of the rope have Stopper Knots for safety, and the right-hand karabiner is attached with an Anchor Hitch, which is very secure, easy to tie, and which cinches to the krab under load.
+If you make one of these (illustrated), you can easily adjust the length of it so you are secure. the red cord is a "prusik knot".
+It is made from 5mm climbing cord joined to a karabiner with a Double Fisherman's knot.
+The pulley isn’t necessary but REALLY helps as it means you can tighten the lanyard with one hand.
+The end of the rope has a Stopper Knot for safety, and the left-hand karabiner is attached with a similar knot that which cinches to the krab under load.
 Google that lot too.

 Putting the rope higher and carrying on is called re-pitching.
 It is now a multi-pitch climb.
 Each leg of the climb being one pitch.